Old York Road: New Jersey route

 Old York Road began at Coryell's Ferry, which was on Emanuel Coryell's property between Church Street and Swan Creek (for which Swan Street is named) in Lambertville.
 Although this was not the first ferry operated from the New Jersey side, Coryell purchased land here and began operating a ferry service in 1732.
 The village on the New Jersey side began to be known as Coryell's Ferry.
 The original route followed Main Street to York Street and briefly joined with New Jersey Route 179, the modern Old York Road.

 It continues on NJ 179 with three deviations, including one at Mount Airy, before crossing under US 202.
 NJ 179 ends in Ringoes and Old York Road continues on the beginning of County Route 514.
 At Reaville in East Amwell, Old York Road leaves CR 514 and joins CR 613.
 CR 613 continues through Three Bridges and ends at Pleasant Run Road in Centerville in Readington, but Old York Road continues across it and crosses US 202 in Branchburg.

 Centerville was so named because of its position between Philadelphia and New York, which made it a resting place for the coaches, which originally took two days to complete the journey.
 Old York Road then follows CR 637 across US 202 again and joins CR 567 until Raritan.

 In Raritan, it follows Somerset Street (CR 626) and joins with Main St (NJ 28) in Somerville.
 Old York Road continues to follow East Main Street, which becomes concurrent with CR 533 in Finderne in Bridgewater.

-After going through Bound Brook, the Old York Road traveled through Middlesex on modern Raritan Avenue, Union Avenue, Harris Avenue, and William Street, which brought the route to Quibbletown (now New Market) in Piscataway.
-It then turned north on New Market Road, then roughly followed Front Street to The Plains and Scotch Plains.
-From there it went to West Fields by Park Avenue, Westfield Avenue, Westfield Road, North Scotch Plains Avenue, and West Broad Street, and to Cranes Ford by Benson Place, 4th Avenue, and North Avenue.
+After going through Bound Brook, the Old York Road traveled through Middlesex on modern Raritan Avenue and NJ 28, which brought the route to the northern end of the Quibbletown (now New Market) area (now part of Dunellen).
+After crossing the path of the Central Railroad of New Jersey on Grove Street and New Market Road, it then roughly followed Front Street to The Plains and Scotch Plains.
+From there it went to West Fields by Park Avenue, Mountain Avenue, and the Jerusalem Road (now partly Brightwood Avenue, Embree Crescent, Eaglecroft Road, and Clark Street), and to Cranes Ford by Broad Street, Benson Place, 4th Avenue, and North Avenue.
 In what is now Cranford, it passed along what is now Lincoln Avenue, past Droeschers Mill.
-Much of the road from there to Elizabethtown was eliminated, though parts survive as Colonia Road and Jersey Avenue.
+Much of the road from there to Elizabethtown was eliminated, though parts survive as Colonia Road and West End Avenue.
+The road is still extant south of a bend in Dehart Place, which it follows to Rahway Avenue.
+The Elizabeth River was crossed via Pearl Street, Washington Street (now abandoned), and Broad Street.
+The road then followed Elizabeth Avenue and 1st Avenue to Elizabethtown Point.

 A ferry left from Elizabethtown Point in Elizabeth to Holland's Hook (now Port Ivory) on Staten Island beginning in 1736 by Adoniah Schuyler.
 Holland Hook was named for the early settlers, who came from Holland, but later the name evolved to Howland Hook.